apache/trafficserver/doc/reference/configuration/log_hosts.config.en.rst

 :file:`log_hosts.config` file.
 In addition, you must enable the :ref:`httphostlogsplitting` foo! ... <../working-log-files#HTTPHostLogSplitting>`_ option.
 You should use the same :file:`log_hosts.config` file on every Traffic Server node in your cluster.
-After you modify the :file:`log_hosts.config` file, run the :option:`traffic_line -x` command to apply the changes.
+After you modify the :file:`log_hosts.config` file, run the :option:`traffic_ctl config reload` command to apply the changes.
 When you apply the changes to a node in a cluster, Traffic Server automatically applies the changes to all other nodes in the cluster.